 - Incentivize customers who booked to recommend to friends

 - Promotion through X-Factor partnership

-- Adding incentivised email sign-up to Facebook presence
+- Adding incentivized email sign-up to Facebook

 - Facebook App to vote for best customer Karaoke pic, with integrated email collection